LiuJi-Jim/h5pal/README.md

 ## I'm just wondering whether I can play it or not.

-You can walk, talk, open chests, use items ... a lot of thing in this game.
+You can walk, talk, open chests, use items, fight ... a lot of thing in this game.
 Without some bugs crashing the game, you can experience the story well.

-Eh wait, no battle system?
-What about encounters? `return true;` LoL.
+Due to the completeness and bugs of battle module, you will be judged as win when exception happens.
+I strongly advise you to turn on `INVINCIBLE` in `common.js` to make the game easier.

 ## STFU without pictures